 There are two classes of brokers.
-First, that are situated in countries like the USA, the UK, Australia, and Canada and are regulated by authorities of those countries in which they are situated at.
+First, they are situated in countries like the USA, the UK, Australia, and Canada and are regulated by authorities of those countries in which they are situated at.

 Then come brokers that are located in countries like Cyprus, the Philippines, and such, these brokers will also be regulated by authorities in their respective countries.

-The most prudent choice between these two options would be the first one i.e. brokers located in the developed countries.
+The most prudent choice between these two options would be the first one i.e. brokers located in developed countries.

 The reason for this is that since these countries are developed and have a large population, they will have good regulatory policies and authorities in place as compared to not-so-developed countries.